aws/aws-cdk/packages/aws-cdk-lib/README.md

 synthesis.
 If there are any violations, the synthesis will fail and a report will be printed to the console.

+> **Note**
+> This feature is considered experimental, and both the plugin API and the
+> format of the validation report are subject to change in the future.

 ### For application developers

 To use one or more validation plugins in your application, use the